provenance-io/provenance/docs/proto-docs.md

-<a name="provenance.marker.v1.MsgGrantAllowance"></a>
+<a name="provenance.marker.v1.MsgGrantAllowanceRequest"></a>

-### MsgGrantAllowance
+### MsgGrantAllowanceRequest
-MsgGrantAllowance adds permission for Grantee to spend up to Allowance of fees from the account of Granter.
+MsgGrantAllowanceRequest validates permission to create a fee grant based on marker admin access.
+If successful a feegrant is recorded where the marker account itself is the grantor

 | Field | Type | Label | Description |